posmlab/lamsa-template-model/README.md

 **ext**
 The ext subdirectory contains all of the files outside of the project that we used when writing the code for the model.
 Here is a quick summary of the files that can be found here:
-+ linspecer.m - A function allowing us to make nicer colormaps for our LaMSA zone plots
++ [linspecer.m](https://www.mathworks.com/matlabcentral/fileexchange/42673-beautiful-and-distinguishable-line-colors-colormap) - A function allowing us to make nicer colormaps for our LaMSA zone plots
-+ prettyjson.m - A function to make the parameter output file from solve_model.m more readable
++ [prettyjson.m](https://github.com/ybnd/prettyjson.m) - A function to make the parameter output file from solve_model.m more readable
-+ metsol_eval.m -
++ [mlapp2classdef.m](https://github.com/StackOverflowMATLABchat/mlapp2classdef) - A function we use to update the GUI code from plot_app.mlapp into a human-readable plot_app.m file (used for tracking changes in Github)
-+ relative_gradient.m -
++ sensitive_axes.m - A function for performing a sensitivity analysis on the model output.
+This code is still under development, use at your own risk!
-+ sensitive_axes.m -
++ metsol_eval.m - A helper function that provides a wrapper for the LaMSA model to be passed into the sensitive_axes.m function
-+ mlapp2classdef.m -
++ relative_gradient.m - A helper function for sensitive_axes.m, which calculates the gradient of a multi-dimensional function as a percent change of the input

 **lib**
 The lib subdirectory is where the majority of the code that actually runs the model is stored.
 The main files in this directory that you will use are: